 After clicking “Next” from the features list choose only “Management Tools - Basic and Management Tools - Complete” as shown below:

-After pressing the “Next” button several times and accepting the license terms the “Ready to Install” window appears as shown below:
+After pressing the “Next” button several times and accepting the license terms the “Ready to Install” window appears as shown below in the installer:

-In the install example above, the SSMS installation configuration was created in file ConfigurationFile.ini.
-Opening this file we can see that only “SSMS” and “ADV_SSMS” is selected from features list:
+In the install example above, the SSMS installation file was created in file ConfigurationFile.ini.
+Opening this file, we can see that only “SSMS” and “ADV_SSMS” is selected from features list:

 C:\Users\Administrator>i:\setup.exe /ConfigurationFile="C:\Program Files\Microsoft SQL Server\120\Setup Bootstrap\Log\20170611_124546/ConfigurationFile.ini" /Q /IAcceptSQLServerLicenseTerms=”True”